 Also known as the Hill of the Muses, Philopappos Hill is located just to the Southwest of the Acropolis and is so close it feels like you are in touching distance.
 In ancient times it is said that this is where Theseus and the Amazons did battle.
 A short walk from the base of the Acropolis, at the top you will find the famous Monument of Philopappos which is visible from much of Athens, dedicated to Julius Antiochus Philopappos, a prominent Roman consul and administrator in 114AD.

-Photograph taken 70 minutes before sunset, 1/500 exposure time, focal length 62.
+Photograph taken 70 minutes before sunset.

 The Acropolis from Pnyx Hill